npmurphy/MineClone2/README.md

 ## How to play (quick start)
 ### Getting started
 * **Punch a tree** trunk until it breaks and collect wood
-* Place the **wood into the 2×2 grid** (your “crafting grid” in your inventory menu and craft 4 wood planks
+* Place the **wood into the 2×2 grid** (your "crafting grid" in your inventory menu and craft 4 wood planks
 * Place the 4 wood planks in a 2×2 shape in the crafting grid to **make a crafting table**
 * **Rightclick the crafting table** for a 3×3 crafting grid to craft more complex things
 * Use the **crafting guide** (book icon) to learn all the possible crafting recipes